Could eyelash extensions become a huge market? This robotics startup thinks so – TechCrunch

 TC: You need more capital toward that end.
 How much are you looking to raise?

 PS: A $15 million Series A. That will allow us to open our first studio and validate the unit economic model, as well as to build our third-generation machine.
-The capital will also be deployed to start to build the foundation of a world class beauty brand.
+The capital will also be deployed to start to build the foundation of a world-class beauty brand.

 TC: Who should investors know is on your team?